Looking for the key product management KPIs to measure your product’s performance?

-3. Number of customers acquired:
+3. Number of customers acquired

-If the number you forecast and the final acquisition number has a huge difference, then there has either been an over-estimation of your capabilities or the product hasn’t been that widely accepted yet.
+If the number you forecast and the final acquisition number have a huge difference, then there has either been an over-estimation of your capabilities or the product hasn’t been that widely accepted yet.

 This is where you find out areas where you can improve the product.
-Find out more why your product failed and take immediate steps to rework on the product so that there is more acceptance to it.
-Some of the product management KPIs to track that are related with the acquisition are: New % of users, number of new users, % increase in user base.
+Find out more about why your product failed and take immediate steps to rework the product so that there is more acceptance of it.
+This Product Feedback Survey is a great way to get that information.

-4. Customer Acquisition Cost:
+4. Customer Acquisition Cost

 Every business needs to scale, and responsibly at that.
 You cannot fancy acquiring customers at $10 a pop while the cost of your product is just $1.
 That is economic suicide.
 Acquiring customers is a big cost associated with each business.